IoanHadarean/Interactive-Front-End-Milestone-Project/README.md

 ## Credits

 I would like to thank all code institute students for helping me along this project.
 Special thanks goes to my mentor Moosa Hassan for his amazing support and guidance.
-I would also like to thank Marcin, a student from Code Institute, who helped me by providing documentation.
+I would also like to thank Marcin and Shane, two students from the Code Institute who helped me by providing documentation.

 ### Media